-The most basic rule taking care of your fish is that you have to keep the aquarium water clean.
-That should make enough sense, since the water is what the fish moves in and breathes in.
+The most basic rule for taking care of your fish is that you have to keep the aquarium water clean.
+That should make enough sense since the water is what the fish moves in and breathes in.
 Besides, you want to enjoy the sight of your fish, and not the unsightly view of dirty fish tank water.
-This is rule that includes just about every fish you might have in your tank, and that includes even betta fish.
-If you’re keeping a betta tank, you better have the best filter for the betta fish in there to be on the safe side.
+This is a rule that includes just about every fish you might have in your tank, and that includes even betta fish.
+If you’re keeping a betta tank, you better have the best filter for betta fish tank in there to be on the safe side.

 Now that this issue is settled (at least for the moment), the next decision you have to make is to pick the right tank filter.
 The aquarium industry offers a lot of choices, but not all of them are good ones.
 To make it easy for yourself, you should just select one from our list of 10 recommended filters for betta tanks.

 - Top 10 Filter for Betta Fish Comparison Chart:

 - Fluval External Filter 107

 - Zoo Med Nano 10 External Canister Filter

 - Xinyou XY-2831 Sponge Filter